SorryQuick/external-dx11-overlay/Simple-User-Guide.md

 Common troubleshooting steps:
 - Delete the prefix.
 This will cause you to lose your settings, but can fix a variety of issues.
 - Check if Blish is running after launching the game with the loader (top / task manager).
+- If performance feels bad, verify that the game is rendering with proton and dxvk (eg. with mangohud).

 For further help, ask on the blish hud discord.